klara-zaskalanova/english-for-designers/02-first-impression/index.md

 A short description about yourself.
 Think — alt text description length, a max of 125 characters, short and sweet.
 If you go over, that’s okay — edits are free.

+– Elevating user experiences of meaningful causes.
+– Slovakia based
+– mentaly in Slovak mountains
+– graphic designer, ux designer
+- aiming to make a world less complicated place

+- I'm Klára, a graphic and UX designer mentally based in the Slovak mountains.
+Passionate about elevating user experiences for meaningful causes, I strive to make the world a less complicated place through thoughtful design.
+- Hi, I'm Klára, mentally based in the Slovak mountains.
+I'm a graphic and UX designer elevating user experiences for meaningful causes.
+- I'm Klára, a graphic and UX designer, elevating user experiences for meaningful causes.
+I strive to make the world a less complicated place through design.
+- I'm Klára, a graphic and UX designer, elevating user experiences for meaningful causes.
+Striving to make the world a less complicated place.
+- I'm Klára, a graphic and UX designer mentally based in the Slovak mountains.
+I'm elevating user experiences for meaningful causes and I'm striving to make the world a less complicated place through design.

 ## Featured Projects

 A short description about the work.